 Letting your child know that marijuana will always be there but that it is not necessary for them to try it now is one step in the right direction.
 If a parent is to forbid the drug, the children may feel more enticed to go use it right away.
 Therefore, by delaying the experimentation they are making sure that their young children aren’t using marijuana while their brains are still rapidly developing.
 Prior to this talk, it is important that parents have conversations with their children about marijuana and other drugs.
 Pretending they don’t exist isn’t going to help.
 Rather, it is beneficial to ask you child questions, listen to what they have to say and discuss your expectations.

 Another important part of this conversation is not to lie.
 No matter what your child asks, be upfront so that you can create a mutual trust and your child will feel comfortable talking to you and coming to you with any issues.
 You can leave out parts of the story that would be detrimental for your child to hear, but do not lie.
 For example: if your child asks you “mom have you ever smoked marijuana?”
 Admit the fact that you have (if it’s true) but finish by saying that you didn’t like it or that it got you in trouble; maybe even try explaining the consequences.

-For more information navigating these tough conversations with you children contact Key Transitions at 800.421.4364 for parent coaching.
+For more information navigating these tough conversations with you children contact Key Transitions or parent coaching.